 ENTADX opens PB4 for editing.

 ENTADX assigns a primitive restriction using built-in types.
 Verify that this works.
-(Assertion #24)
+(Assertion #24) (Pass)

 ENTADX assigns a code list to a field for primitive restriction.
 Verify that published code lists belonging to the OAGi tenant and shared code lists belonging to enterprise tenants are available for selection.
-(Assertion #25)
+(Assertion #25) (Fail.
+It should make a shared code list.
+See TC 14.11.)

 Verify that ENTADX can successfully change the ownership of PB4 to ENTU1.
-(Assertion #27)
+(Assertion #27) (Pass)

 Verify that ENTADX can successfully change the ownership of PB5 to ENTADy.
-(Assertion #28)
+(Assertion #28) (Pass)

 ENTADX logs out.